kamialie/education/README.md

 * **configs** - grant access to configs [to be continued]
 * **container_name** - specify custom name, cant be scaled(cause ever container name must be unique), ignored when deploying stack
 * **credential_spec** - [to be continued]
-* **depends_on** - express dependancies between services, docker-compose up startes redis and db before web(waits only until they have started, not until the are "ready", to control deploying stage - https://docs.docker.com/compose/startup-order/), docker-compose stop stops web before redis and db; ignored when deploying stack
+* **depends_on** - express dependancies between services, docker-compose up starts redis and db before web(waits only until they have started, not until the are "ready", to control deploying stage - https://docs.docker.com/compose/startup-order/), docker-compose stop stops web before redis and db; ignored when deploying stack

 		version: "3.7"
 		services: